otalfredo8/DeckOfCardsAPI_Assesment/README.md

 Finra Assesment (DeckOfCardsAPI).

 ## How to run
-Open your command line in the working repository
+Open your command line in the working repository.

-Then use the following maven commands/goals
+Then use the following maven commands/goals.
 - **mvn clean install**
 - **mvn test**